afonya2/CC-OpenInvLib/README.md

 - outcome: string: The query of the outcome
 - outcomeCount: number: The amount of items that get produced
 - count?: number: The amount of items wanted or `1`
+- noCompression?: boolean: If compression shouldn't be done

 **Returns**

-- boolean: If the operation succeded
+- number: The amount of items crafted
+> [!WARNING]
+> This uses the provided outcomeCount and count variables, thus it might be inaccurate

 or